 (5) The Corporation shall promptly serve upon the person by whom the objection was made written notice of its decision on the objection and a brief statement of its reasons for that decision.

-(6) If the Corporation decides to allow an objection, wholly or in part, it shall also advise the person by whom the objection was made of any consequent amendment of the relevant entry in the rating records; and if the Corporation decides to disallow an objection, wholly or in part, it shall also advise the person of the time within which and the manner in which a review of the decision maybe sought.
+(6) If the Corporation decides to allow an objection, wholly or in part, it shall also advise the person by whom the objection was made of any consequent amendment of the relevant entry in the rating records; and if the Corporation decides to disallow an objection, wholly or in part, it shall also advise the person of the time within which and the manner in which a review of the decision may be sought.

 [Section 98 inserted by No. 76 of 1978 s.
 63; amended by No. 25 of 1985 s.
 235 and 248; No. 110 of 1985 s.
 108; No. 73 of 1995 s.
 78; No. 55 of 2004 s.
 575.]

-99. Appeal against decision of Corporation on objection
+99. Review of decision of Corporation on objection

 (1) Any person who is dissatisfied with the decision of the Corporation on an objection by that person may, within 42 days (or such further period as the Corporation shall, for reasonable cause shown by the person, allow) after service of notice of the decision of the Corporation, serve on the Corporation a notice requiring that the Corporation refer the relevant entry in the rating records to the State Administrative Tribunal for a review.